krzychb/toit-samples/climate-tft/README.md

 # Show Climate Measurements with ESP-WROVER-KIT

 This repository contains a simple Toit application that shows temperature, relative humidity and barometric pressure on TFT display of ESP-WROVER-KIT.
-The following description provides a step by step instruction how to develop the application.
-We will start from testing hardware and software that provides individual functionality, e.g. reading of barometric pressure sensor or showing some text on the display.
-Then we will put the individual pieces together to have the complete application.
+The following description provides a step by step instructions on how to develop the application.
+We will start by testing hardware and software that provides individual functionality, e.g. reading of barometric pressure sensor or showing some text on the display.
+Then we will put the individual pieces together to have a complete application.

 ![alt text](_more/climate-tft-display.jpg "The application 'climate-tft' on the display of ESP-WROVER-KIT")